Alex Steinweiss: Early life

-Alex Steinweiss was born on March 24, 1917, in Brooklyn.
-His father was a women's shoe designer from Warsaw and his mother was a seamstress from Riga, Latvia.
-They moved to the Lower East Side of Manhattan and eventually settled in the Brighton Beach section of Brooklyn.
+Born on March 24, 1917, in Brooklyn, Alex Steinweiss was the son of a women's shoe designer from Warsaw and a seamstress from Riga, Latvia.
+His parents had first moved to the Lower East Side of Manhattan and later on, settled in the Brighton Beach area of Brooklyn.

 Steinweiss said he was destined to be a commercial artist.
 He studied under Leon Friend at Abraham Lincoln High School, and his classmates marveled that he "could take a brush, dip it in some paint and make letters," he recalled.
 "So I said to myself, 'If some day I could become a good sign painter, that would be terrific!"'

-Steinweiss earned a scholarship to the Parsons School of Design.
+Steinweiss earned a scholarship to the Parsons School of Design, and graduated in 1937.

 Career

-After graduation Steinweiss worked for three years for the Austrian poster designer Joseph Binder, whose flat color and simplified human figures were popular at the time and influenced his own work.
+After graduation Steinweiss impressed Lucian Bernhard, the renowned German poster designer, with his portfolio, Bernhard got him a job in his friend Joseph Binder's studio.
+Steinweiss worked for three years for the Austrian poster designer Joseph Binder, whose flat color and simplified human figures were popular at the time and influenced his own work.

 In the 1930s recorded music was sold in plain packaging, or record shop advertising 'bags'; sets of discs were also usually issued in plain albums.
 However, colored artwork had been used on special albums, from World War I. This was separately printed and pasted onto album covers and occasionally inside the albums: for example, HMV's issue of Liza Lehmann's "In a Persian Garden" and operettas by Edward German and Gilbert & Sullivan were all available by 1918 in such decorated albums.
 In 1938, Alex Steinweiss was the first art director for Columbia Records, where he introduced a wider application of album covers and cover art.
 "They were so drab, so unattractive," said Steinweiss, "I convinced the executives to let me design a few."